-Since the changes to the 1975 Act came in however, the courts have been required to clarify what is meant by “household”, “as well as “husband and wife” and the “whole period of two years immediately prior to the death”.
-This clarification has helped cohabitees who wish to bring an Inheritance Act claim as the definition has been found to include:-
+Since these changes to the Inheritance Act came into force the courts have been required to clarify what is meant by the terms “household”, “husband and wife” and “the whole period of two years immediately prior to the death”.
+This clarification has helped cohabitees who wish to bring an Inheritance Act claim as the definition has been found to include:

-Parties who lived together but did not have a sexual relationship
+Parties who lived together but did not have a sexual relationship; and

 Parties who were not living in the same ‘house’ but who could be considered to be living in the same ‘household’ if the evidence shows the parties considered the relationship to be continuing.

-A financial dependant is defined by the 1975 Act as a person who was, immediately before the date of death, treated as being maintained by the deceased either wholly or partly.
-Maintenance is then defined as the deceased making a substantial contribution in money or money’s worth, otherwise than for full valuable consideration, towards your reasonable needs.
-This means you must have received more benefit from them than you gave to them in return- e.g. by way of caring for them.
+A 'financial dependant' is defined by the Inheritance Act as a person who was, immediately before the date of death, treated as being maintained by the deceased either wholly or partly.
+'Maintenance' is then defined as the deceased making a substantial contribution in money (or money’s worth), otherwise than for full valuable consideration, towards your reasonable needs.
+In simple English this means you must have received more benefit from them than you gave to them in return eg by caring for them.

-The court will make this decision having weighed in the balance a number of factors, including your financial needs and resources as compared to the financial needs and resources of the beneficiaries.
-The court will also consider any disabilities of you or the beneficiaries and any promises the deceased made to you that you would benefit under their estate.
+If agreement cannot be reached out of court then a judge will consider what adequate finacial provision is in yiour case atking into account a number of factors, including your own financial needs and resources as compared to the financial needs and resources of the beneficiaries.
+The court will also consider any disability that you or the beneficiaries have and any promises the deceased made to you that you would benefit under their estate.

-If the court finds that the provision is unreasonable and insufficient then it has the power to adjust distribution of the estate to make provision for you.
+The court has the power to adjust distribution of the estate to make provision for you.
 The level of provision will be calculated accordingly to what is necessary for your maintenance.

 How we can help with cohabitee Inheritance Act claims